yardsale8/tenure-portfolio/content/criterion3/_index.md

     weight: 1
 ---

-The state of the art in data science evolves at a rapid pace and I go to great lengths to make sure that my data science courses include the most modern tools and procedures, be it building fast, easy-to-use educational web applications or cutting-edge data management tools.
+State of the art in data science evolves at a rapid pace.
+I go to great lengths to ensure that my data science courses include the most modern tools and procedures, be it building fast, easy-to-use educational web applications or cutting-edge data management tools.
 In her [letter of support](testimonals/quam_letter_of_support.pdf), Mariah Quam--a recent data science graduate--spoke to my willingness to incorporate new technologies in my courses.